 It is quite a strenuous walk (I’m so unfit) but it’s made a little easier as the mountain is still in the shade – the sun is only beginning to rise over the mountain behind us and there is a delicious cool breeze.

 It is so tranquil up here and the view looking down on the chora is amazing.
-Over the coastline neighbouring islands surrounded by the early morning haze seem to levitate above the sea.
+Over the coastline neighbouring islands cloaked in the early morning haze seem to levitate above the sea.
 As the sun begins to cast its glow over the mountain on the other side of the chora, the ridges of the terraces appear more defined.
 From here we have a really good view of the Venetian kastro, built in 1210 and now which seems to overhang the cliffs rather precariously.
 This is a scene from ancient history that remains untouched.

 We reach the final stretch of the path and walk through a small gate into the grounds of the church.
 Panagia is built on the grounds of an ancient temple – in fact you can see the remnants of marble columns in and around the church.
 According to Greeka.com: